 "Why here?"
 I asked, stepping carefully on a surface that begrudged my mass.
-The intermittent howls of wind, fortunately dry, seemed frustrated they couldn't push me around as they did the Humans, although what remained of my silks would soon be in tatters.
+The intermittent howls of wind, fortunately dry, seemed frustrated they couldn't push me around as they did the Humans, although what remained of my skills would soon be in tatters.
 I kept my ears folded to keep out the draft.
-"If they didn't want us dead-a happy circumstance we owe completely to your skill, Meony-ro-they must have wanted us somewhere."
+"If they didn't want us dead- a happy circumstance we owe completely to your skill, Meony-ro- they must have wanted us somewhere."

 Meony-ro looked uneasy.
 The Dump, I thought, did that to reasonable beings.
-"The corn's functional, Horn Cameron," he offered.
+"The com's functional, Hom Cameron," he offered.